 Most consumer-grade tools — Dewalt, Ridgid, Ryobi, Black and Decker, Bostitch, Skill — will install your moldings just fine.

 But for longer-lasting, precision tools I prefer Bosch, Makita, Hitachi, Milwaukee, Porter Cable, Senco, Accuset, and a few Dewalt tools.

 Of course there are options and accessories you can buy for most of these tools, and they are all very tempting.
-But these are the tools that will make installing moldings a joy, rather than a chore.
+But the tools in this list are the tools that will make installing moldings a joy, rather than a chore.